Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Introduction

 Our approach relies on four key assumptions.
 First is \emph{partial interference}: we assume that each subject belongs to a single, known group and that spillovers occur only within groups.
 This is reasonable in many experimental settings where, for example, groups correspond to villages, and spillovers across them are negligible.
 Second is \emph{anonymous interactions}: we assume that individuals' potential outcome functions depend on their peers' treatment take-up only through the \emph{average} take-up in their group.
 Under this assumption only the number of treated neighbors matters, not their identities \citep{Manski2013}.
 In the absence of detailed network data, the assumption of anonymous interactions is a natural starting point and is likely to be reasonable in settings such as the labor market example described above.
 Third is \emph{one-sided non-compliance}: we assume that the only individuals who can take up treatment are those to whom treatment was offered via the experimental design.
 One-sided non-compliance is relatively common in practice, for example when an ``encouragement design'' is used to introduce a new program, product or technology that is otherwise unavailable \citep[e.g.][]{miguel2004, crepon2013}.

 We refer to our fourth key assumption as \emph{individualized offer response}, or IOR for short.
-IOR requires that each subject's treatment take-up decision depends only on her own treatment offer, and not on the offers made to her peers.
-While IOR is a strong assumption, it is testable and \emph{a priori} reasonable in many contexts.
-In \cite{crepon2013}, for example, local labor markets are large and potential participants in the job placement program are unlikely to know each other in advance.
-As such, they are unlikely to influence each other's treatment take-up decisions, even if they may impose employment externalities on one another.
-IOR is also reasonable in online settings where other subjects' take-up decisions are unobserved \citep{bond2012,anderson2014,eckles2016} or confidential \citep{yi2015}.
+IOR requires that each subject's treatment take-up decision is invariant to the realized treatment offers made to her peers.
+While IOR is a strong assumption, it is \emph{a priori} reasonable in many contexts, for example in online settings where other subjects' treatment offers are unobserved by others \citep{bond2012,anderson2014,eckles2016} confidential \citep{yi2015}, or observed with a delay.
+IOR limits but does not rule out strategic behavior.
+For example, it holds when agents act strategically on their own beliefs about others' actions provided that they are unaware of their peers' offers when making their own take-up decisions. (\cite{bhattacharya2021demand} call this an ``incomplete information equilibrium.'')
+Most importantly, IOR has testable implications and we find no evidence against it in our empirical example.\footnote{See \autoref{sec:IOR} for details.}